nginxinc/nginx-ingress-workshops/OSS/labs/lab9/readme.md

 <br/>

 You will launch a new application, called `Juice Shop`, representing a modern online retail sales app, a nice refeshing addition to Cafe and Bar.
 It will be deployed in a new Kubernetes namespace called "juice" in your cluster.
 The Juice Shop app is often used to test various HTTP and Website vulnerabilities.
-However, you will use it to test various Nginx features.
+However, you will use it to test various NGINX features.

 1. Inspect both of the Lab9 Juiceshop YAML files, `juiceshop.yaml`, and `juiceshop-vs.yaml`.
 Do you see the deployment, service, and virtual server and route definitions?